STIXProject/java-stix-validator/README.md

 Releases of java-stix-validator will comply with the Semantic Versioning specification at [http://semver.org/][semver].
 Java-stix-validator is currently under active development; see TODO.txt (if there is one) for a tentative roadmap.
-Releases will be announced on the [STIX discussion list][list].

 ## <a name="question"></a> Got a Question or Problem?
-If you have questions about how to use java-stix-validator, please direct these to the [STIX discussion list][list].
+If you have questions about how to use java-stix-validator, please direct these to  [stix@mitre.org](mailto:stix@mitre.org).

 ## <a name="contribute"></a>Contributing to java-stix-validator?